-Christmas is the perfect time to indulge in delicious home fragrances.
+Christmas candles are a must-have – after all, the festive season really is the perfect time to indulge in delicious home fragrances.
 Whether you are craving a scent that reminds you of the festive seasons of your childhood, want to amplify and complement the natural fragrance of your Christmas tree, or simply impress guests with a beautifully-scented home, look no further than our guide to the best festive candles.

 - 10 best winter-scented candles – wintry without the Christmassy tang

 - 10 best reed diffusers – for year-round home fragrance

 1. Please everyone with a vanilla cinnamon combo

 What could be more Christmassy than the sweet-spicy tang of cinnamon?
 A firm festive favourite in many homes, it works well with most other sweet notes – hence the proliferation of cinnamon-apple candles.

 Our favourite is the very sweet and cheerful Vanilla & Cinnamon candle from Dobbies.
 Uncomplicated joy.

 2. Go traditional with a mulled spice scent

 Sugar and spice, and all things nice!
 Mulled wine is one of the biggest joys of the Christmas season – not least thanks to the wonderful smell of citrus and spices that fills the house while you're making it.

 Want the scent, but not the wine?
 The Mulled Spice candle from Laura Ashley is a realistic recreation of the fragrance.
 With its festive engraving it'll fit right into your Christmas decor, too.